James McGill Professor

 - Evaluation of Constructed Wetlands for Reducing Pollution from Fertilizer and Veterinary Antibiotics in Agricultural Runoff

-- Development of Watershed-Scale Models for Predominantly Subsurface-Drained Areas
+- Development and Evaluation of computer Models for Predominantly Tile-drained Watersheds

 - Use of Remote Sensing in Precision Agriculture